Sumonta056/sumonta056/README.md

 ## I'm a Student, Programmer, Developer, and Gamer☯️!!

-- 🔭 I'm a begineer
+- 🔭 I'm a beginner
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently exploring and learning different things �
-- 👯 I’m looking to collaborate with many organization
+- 👯 I’m looking to collaborate with any organization
 - 🥅 2021 Goals: Waiting for 2022
-- ⚡ Fun fact: I love playing vedio games
+- ⚡ Fun fact: Why tell you?😏

 ### 😎 Familiar With: